eea/eea.progressbar/README.rst

 A system that visually display a *workflow percentage bar* or a *workflow steps trail* in the publishing process of a document according with the workflow state in which the document is.
+It also define editing progress (document completion) of an item with customizable labels per field.

 .. image:: http://eea.github.io/_images/eea.progressbar.cover.png
    :target: http://www.youtube.com/watch?v=a_U0tmw-4As&list=PLVPSQz7ahsBwUHixUt_s0kh-vaik_NCtO&feature=share